06.04.25

 A Unique Fellowship Grounded in Leadership and Enterprise

-The Sulabhaa initiative is a first-of-its-kind, large-scale program that offers an unconventional, semi-structured six-month induction grounded in self-transformation, leadership, and entrepreneurial skills.
-Structured as a fellowship, the program combines real-world experience in starting and managing a Producer Company with a comprehensive training curriculum covering financial literacy, leadership, business management, and sustainable resource utilization.
-The initiative focuses on four key pillars: promoting structured and formal women-led community business enterprises, enhancing entrepreneurial capabilities, facilitating market integration, and advancing scalable, sustainable business models.
+The Sulabhaa initiative is a first-of-its-kind, large-scale programme that offers a semi-structured six-month induction focused on self-transformation, leadership, and entrepreneurial skills.
+Designed as a fellowship, the programme combines real-world experience in starting up and managing a Producer Company (PC) with a comprehensive training curriculum that covers financial literacy, leadership, business management, and the sustainable use of natural resources.

-The 30 Green Shakti Producer Companies (GSPCs) have completed their initial orientation workshop at the Mission Shakti office in Bhubaneswar.
-They are now undergoing a second round of district-level training to prepare for a successful shareholder enrollment drive and the first phase of SFP (Secondary Forest Produce) sales.
-The Boards of Directors of the GSPCs have engaged with key stakeholders from the Government of Odisha, as well as trainers from the Xavier Institute of Management, Bhubaneswar, and representatives from AAK India and Terviva—one of the largest buyers of sal and karanj seeds in India.
+The 30 GSPCs completed their initial orientation workshop at the Mission Shakti office in Bhubaneswar.
+They are currently undergoing a second round of district-level training to prepare for a successful shareholder enrolment drive and launch the initial sales phase of seasonal forest products (SFPs).
+The Boards of Directors of the GSPCs have engaged with key stakeholders from the Government of Odisha, trainers from the Xavier Institute of Management, Bhubaneswar (XIMB), and representatives from AAK India and Terviva—one of the largest buyers of sal and karanj seeds in India.

 Laying the Groundwork for Collective Success